Adoption and fostering

-There's a lot of reasons why people adopt/foster children.
-Some do it because they are touched by an increasing number of children in need of a home and loving parents, while others go this route because it is their only chance to have children.
+There are lots of reasons why people opt to adopt/foster children.
+Some do it because they are touched by the increasing numbers of children in need of a home and loving parents, while others go this route because it is the only sure opportunity for them to have a child.
 Increasingly, couples that are having difficulty conceiving, those battling with fertility problems/infertility, couples who would like to have a larger family, and those in same-sex relationships are opening their homes to children in need.
-The most common adoptions, however, are those done by step-parents.
+The most common adoptions, however, are still those done by step-parents.

 Fostering and adopting are noble acts of human kindness

 Sometimes, God has a different plan for our lives than the plans that we make/do ourselves.
-Whether we have children or not, most of us can open our hearts and our doors to some needy child/ren.
+Whether we have children or not, most of us can afford to open our hearts and our doors to needy children.

-Fostering is usually the first step "potential adoptive parents" take to establish whether or not they can go ahead with the process.
+Fostering is usually the first step take to establish whether or not they can go ahead with the process.
 This often works well and most foster parents end up adopting their foster children.

 Godparents can adopt godchildren: being a godparent